Calvinbullock/_myHome/README.md

 # This repo holds the .files for my tmux, nvim, vim and bashrc

 ## Set Up.
-Clone this repo into your desired directory, I prefer the home directory, then:
+Clone this repo into your home directory, then:

 #### op 1
 - **This script is only compatible with apt based distros**